The Governing Body

 How does the governing body work?

-Governors attend four full governing body meetings per year, as well as three committee meetings per year.
-The governing body is organised into three sub-committees, one which take responsibility for planning the strategic work of the governing body and the other two which hold the Headteacher to account for the educational and financial performance of the school:
+Governors work with school staff and other stakeholders to set the vision, ethos and strategic direction of the school.
+They attend four full governing body meetings per year, as well as four committee meetings per year.
+The governing body is organised into two sub-committees which monitor and evaluate the progress the school is making towards the achievement of its strategic priorities and hold the Headteacher to account for the educational and financial performance of the school:

 • Performance and Standards Committee

 • Resources Committee

 Governors are linked to a committee and also an area, for example Safeguarding, Special Educational Needs and Disability (SEND) or a strategic priority.
 It is the responsibility of each governor to enrich the whole governing body’s understanding of their particular area and contribute, where appropriate, to inform decision making.
 In carrying out its functions each committee will receive information and advice from the headteacher and other staff and will actively seek opportunities for wider consultation where appropriate.
 Individual governors may not act independently of the rest of the governing body; decisions are the joint responsibility of the governing board.